BlakeBild/Tiny_Monster_Trainer/README.md

 Updates as of 3/26/22:
 Fixed issue where the worldseed wasn't assigned to the player block and the game would always load the default 0 world
-slowed down scrolling text on open screen
+Slowed down scrolling text on open screen

 Updates as of 1/19/22:
 Fixed issue where you could go above the max amount for some skills